NuanceNetwork/Nuance/docs/miners.md

     btcli subnets show
     ```

-4. Create a verification post on your X account
+4. Verify your X account

-    This step is crucial - validators will verify your X account using this post.

-    - Ensure your X account is public and has posting activity
+    Choose one of these verification methods:

+    **Method 1: Verification Post (Recommended)**
-    - Create a new post that **quotes** the [Nuance announcement post](https://x.com/NuanceSubnet/status/1909263356654952674)
+    - Create a post that **replies to** or **quotes** any post from [@NuanceSubnet](https://x.com/NuanceSubnet)
     - Include your hotkey address in the post text
+    - Ensure your X account is public and active

     Example post text:
     ```
     I'm joining the Nuance Network as a miner with hotkey: 5F7nTtN...XhVVi
     ```

+    **Method 2: Hashtag Verification**
+    - Include the hashtag `#NuanceUID` in your posts, where `UID` is your miner's UID in the subnet
+    - Example: If your UID is 42, use `#Nuance42` in your posts
+    - Find your UID by checking `btcli subnets show` after registration

-    Save the verification post ID as you'll need it for the next step.
+    Save your verification post ID if using Method 1.

 5. Set environment variables